Sidi Ould Cheikh Abdallahi: 2008 coup d'etat

-The coup leaders announced on 7 August that Abdallahi's powers had been terminated and that a newly formed High Council of State (including General Abdel Aziz as its president) would govern the nation in a transitional period leading to a new presidential election "as soon as possible".
+The coup leaders announced on 7 August that Sidi's powers had been terminated and that a newly formed High Council of State (including General Mohamed as its president) would govern the nation in a transitional period leading to a new presidential election "as soon as possible".

-On 8 August, Abdallahi's daughter said that she had not been informed of his whereabouts, and she expressed concern for Abdallahi's "health and safety".
-Meanwhile, Abdel Aziz said in an interview with Jeune Afrique that the military had been forced to take power by serious economic and political problems.
-He accused Abdallahi of attempting a "coup against democracy" through his actions; according to Abdel Aziz, Abdallahi had set members of parliament against one another and his dismissal of the senior officers immediately prior to the coup was intended to "divide the army".
-Abdel Aziz also said that Abdallahi was being held at the Palace of Congress, was "in good conditions", had not complained, and would be released in a matter of days or weeks.
-According to Abdel Aziz, Abdallahi would probably not be required to leave Mauritania and would probably still be allowed to participate in politics.
-However, Abdel Aziz was quoted in an interview with Asharq al-Awsat published on 9 August as saying Abdallahi would not be released for "the time being", citing "security reasons".
+On 8 August, Sidi's daughter said that she had not been informed of his whereabouts, and she expressed concern for Sidi's "health and safety".
+Meanwhile, Mohamed said in an interview with Jeune Afrique that the military had been forced to take power by serious economic and political problems.
+He accused Sidi of attempting a "coup against democracy" through his actions; according to Mohamed, Sidi had set members of parliament against one another and his dismissal of the senior officers immediately prior to the coup was intended to "divide the army".
+Mohamed also said that Sidi was being held at the Palace of Congress, was "in good conditions", had not complained, and would be released in a matter of days or weeks.
+According to Mohamed, Sidi would probably not be required to leave Mauritania and would probably still be allowed to participate in politics.
+However, Mohamed was quoted in an interview with Asharq al-Awsat published on 9 August as saying Sidi would not be released for "the time being", citing "security reasons".

-Waghef and three other high-ranking officials (including the interior minister) were released by the military on 11 August, while Abdallahi remained in custody.
-A few hours later, Waghef spoke before a rally of thousands of people and expressed defiance toward the junta, saying that Mauritanians did not accept its rule and urging the people to continue struggling to restore Abdallahi to power.
-He said that Abdallahi thanked them for their "untiring fight ... to restore constitutional order".
+Waghef and three other high-ranking officials (including the Interior Minister) were released by the military on 11 August, while Sidi remained in custody.
+A few hours later, Waghef spoke before a rally of thousands of people and expressed defiance toward the military junta, saying that Mauritanians did not accept its rule and urging the people to continue struggling to restore Sidi to power.
+He said that Sidi thanked them for their "untiring fight ... to restore constitutional order".